 Sterling silver, gold and diamonds

 Avoid contact with makeup, particularly moisturisers and cream.
-If you’re going to moisturise your hands, do so after applying the jewellery
+If you’re going to moisturise your hands, do so after removing jewellery or before wearing it

 Avoid immersion in water, when washing up, showering or venturing out in heavy rain

 Be careful not to knock your jewellery against hard surfaces.
 The stones used in jewellery are durable, but can be shattered with a well-placed blow